 17. Make Charitable Contributions Directly Through Your IRA

-“If you are over the age of 70 ½, it is strongly recommended that you consider doing what is called a Qualified Charitable Distribution — this is where you have your IRA make the charitable contribution directly,” said Armstrong.
+“If you are over the age of 70 ½, it is strongly recommended that you consider doing what is called a Qualified Charitable Distribution — this is where you have your IRA make the charitable contribution directly,” Armstrong said.
 “The amount that is contributed to charity helps satisfy your Required Minimum Distribution — the amount that you must take out — but does not count as taxable income.
 Effectively, you are getting the deduction for the charitable contribution without itemizing.
 You may also benefit on your state tax return and benefit from bracket creep with regard to Medicare B and D charges.”

-18. Consider Relocating to Save on Living Costs
+18. Consider Relocating To Save on Living Costs

 The majority of Americans who said they would consider moving in retirement said they would move for better weather or a change of scenery, a GOBankingRates survey found.
 But moving can also help you to save on housing costs and taxes.
 If these savings are significant, moving could be a great way to stretch your retirement nest egg further.